dfreerksen/dfreerksen.github.com/_posts/2015-03-14-happy-pi-day.md

 - nerdalert
 ---

 I celebrate every year on Pi Day.
 By eating pie.
-This is is special year though.
+This is a special year though.

 In case you are out of school and have forgotten everything about math, Pi (&pi;) is a mathematical constant that describes the ratio of a circle's circumference to its diameter, and it represents an infinite string of numbers.
 And if you are still lost, you'll know it as 3.14.